 It was only twelve short hours ago that you were busy having fun.
 Now I look at you and I know for sure your little life with us is done.
 In my mind I can see your three big sisters and I know I should see four.
 Whom I can love and help grow up and totally adore.

 In this night of horror I am filled with a fury for the evil that has happened here today.
 This morning I saw my very happy little girl.
 And tonight she has been so suddenly snatched away.
 An age old serpent that we all know as death has reared its ugly head and taken your last breath.
 With a swift and deadly strike it has left my storm tossed soul wondering if it will ever be made whole.

 For the third time today I called my folks on this worst day of my life.
 To give them the news in a state of disbelief and emotional strife.
 The last words from my dad so very many miles away would give me an anchor for my soul and hope in the coming days.

 Do not close the door he said.
 This is not over yet.
 This kind of miracle has occurred before.
 We are going to get before the Lord and search for the kingdom keys that will let us see this little girl return to us through life’s door.

 Many will find that a silly idea, religious candy for the weak and insecure.
-Those simple minded ones who simply cannot face the facts; who do not have the strength and the courage to endure.
+Those simple minded ones who simply cannot face the facts and who do not have the strength to endure.

 But I wonder if they have ever considered what the dying of death will mean.
-On that day when the Lord will destroy this enemy and death no longer will reign as a cruel king?
+When the Lord will destroy this viscous enemy and death no longer will reign as a cruel king?